The Graduate handbook (PDF) is also available for download.

 Students must remember that when traveling abroad they are representatives of the University of Waterloo.
 Accordingly, they must conduct themselves with the utmost professionalism at all times while respecting the customs and laws of their host country.
-The Associate Chair is in contact with mentor artists and reports of improper behavior could result in termination of the Scholarship.
+The Graduate Officer is in contact with mentor artists and reports of improper behavior could result in termination of the Scholarship.
 Similarly, reports of unlawful activity will result in immediate disciplinary measures from the University as defined in Policy 71: Student Academic Discipline Policy.

 Both the Department and the student have responsibilities to uphold and roles to play in ensuring the success of the Shantz program.
 The Department will use its status as well as the influence that faculty may provide to establish initial contact with an appropriate mentor artist with the objective of providing a dynamic and safe learning environment.
 The student will provide preliminary suggestions of artists they wish to work with, along with their current contact information to the Graduate Officer by the beginning of January (a more firm date will be set annually by the Associate Chair), so that faculty can begin the process of contacting artists.
-If this information is not received by assigned date the student’s participation in the program cannot be guaranteed.
+If this information is not received by assigned date the student’s participation in the program cannot be guaranteed Students are not to initiate contact him/herself.
 Once an artist has expressed interest in participating, the Associate Chair will introduce the student to the artist via telephone or email and together the student and artist will agree on final details such as expectations, duties, dates and duration.

-Requests for your Shantz International Research Scholarship funds must be made in writing to the Departmental Administrative Assistant by early April.
 Do not plan to depart for your internship before May 1.
 The University cannot release your Shantz Scholarship funds before May 1.

 Plan to be home from your travels by the end of the first week of September to install your summer studio work in the ECH Front Gallery (room 1207) for evaluation by the Fine Arts Faculty after classes resume in September.